-Notice of CHS User Group, Work Groups/Standing Committees must be provided ten (10) days prior to the meeting.
+Notice of CHS User Group, Standing Committees, and Workgroups must be provided no less than ten (10) days prior to the meeting.
 Notice of a meeting may be waived before, at, or after such meeting.
-All CHS User Group correspondence shall be via MnCCC’s RSVP system.
-Counties/Agencies are responsible for signing up with RSVP to receive announcements and notices of meetings and trainings.
-Meeting minutes shall be generated for all CHS User Group, Standing Committee and Work Group meetings by the designated recorder and distributed to all CHS User Group agencies.
+All CHS User Group correspondence shall be conducted through MnCCC’s RSVP system.
+Individuals from CHS User Group Agencies are responsible for signing up with RSVP to receive announcements and notices of meetings and trainings.
+Meeting minutes shall be generated for all CHS User Group, Standing Committee and Workgroup meetings by the designated recorder and distributed to all CHS User Group agencies.

 Section 14.

-The CHS User Group may meet more often as needed to address business issues and to ensure the proper functioning of the CHS User Group.
-The Work Groups and Standing Committees shall meet as frequently as is reasonable and as needed to perform the functions assigned to them.

-Section 15.

-Annual CHS User Group Meeting.
+Annual Meeting

 The CHS User Group’s Annual Meeting will be held in or about June of each year.
-The Annual CHS User Group Meeting will include the annual election of Officers, approval of Standing Committee and Work Group Chairs, and any other necessary appointments.
+The Annual CHS User Group Meeting will include the annual election of Officers, approval of Standing Committee and Workgroup Chairs, and any other necessary appointments.
 The Annual Meeting shall also include a review and approval of the listing of Member Agencies, Owner Agencies, and Licensees, as found in Attachment I. Owner Agencies will also approve pricing of the software system.
 Licensee Version Control as defined in Article IV, Section 2, will be approved at the annual meeting and as necessary.

 Article III: CHS User Group Fees and Costs

 Section 1.
+Dues

-Members of the CHS User Group agree to pay the dues established by the MnCCC Board of Directors as provided for in Article X., Sections 2 and 4 of the MnCCC Bylaws.
-The Maintenance and Support Contract shall be ratified by the Governing Board of each Member Agency within ninety (90) days after signing by MnCCC and the Chair.
+Members of the CHS User Group agree to pay the dues established by the MnCCC Board as provided for in Article X., Sections 2 and 4 of the MnCCC Bylaws.
+The Maintenance and Support Contract shall be ratified by the Governing Board of each Member Agency within ninety (90) days after signing by MnCCC, the MnCCC Board Chair,and the User Group Chair.
 Voting rights and enhancement rights will be placed on hold for agencies without a ratification statement on file after the 90-day period unless this is waived by the Chair of the CHS User Group due to extenuating circumstances.
 Member agencies may not submit requests for participatory enhancements without a contract ratification on file with MnCCC.
 Member Agencies must promptly pay their assigned rates for Maintenance and Support when billed by MnCCC.
 Maintenance and Support Fees are established with each contract renewal period.

 Section 2.
+Support Services

 Members of the CHS User Group and Licensees acquiring support services may be required to pay for support services they utilize that are more than the total number of hours that an entity is allowed on an annual basis within the terms of an approved support agreement.
-In the event and to the extent that the total number of support hours that are available are exceeded in any given year, agencies that exceed the individual agency allotment, may be liable for the cost of hours they used in excess of the contracted allotment at the rates billed to MnCCC.
+In the event and to the extent that the total number of support hours that are available are exceeded in any given year, agencies that exceed the individual agency allotment may be liable for the cost of hours they used in excess of the contracted allotment at the rates billed to MnCCC.
 Agencies must promptly pay for those hours utilized when billed by MnCCC.

 Section 3.
+Financial Obligations to the User Group

 In the event the CHS User Group approves either global or participatory enhancements, Member Agencies are required to meet the financial obligations as approved by the CHS User Group.
 Payment for enhancements may be split in a variety of methods, including, but not limited to: